 In addition to hate crimes, police also record criminal forms of intolerance, such as defamation and criminal discrimination.
 These data are reported to ODIHR but are not included in the overall figure or in the breakdown below.
 The discrepancy between police records and the number of prosecuted and sentenced cases is due to the fact that only approximately 20 per cent of all hate crime cases recorded by the police were flagged using a specific hate crime code in the Police system.
 Only flagged cases are dealt with as hate crimes by court prosecutors.

-Hate crimes recorded by police
+Hate crime recorded by police

-A total of 1,237 hate crimes were originally reported to ODIHR.
-The number of individual crime reports was 899, as one crime report can include several hate crimes.
-This number included cases of ethnic agitation, defamation and discrimination, which were removed and are not presented here.
-With the consent of the Roma community, hate crime against Roma people has been included as a category separate from Racism and Xenophobia.
+Cases of defamation and discrimination were also reported to ODIHR.
+These fall outside of the OSCE definition of hate crime and are not included in the breakdown below.
+With the consent of the Roma community, hate crimes against Roma people have been included as a separate category from Racism and Xenophobia.

 ODIHR recognizes Finland's efforts to improve its hate crime recording, data collection mechanisms, and local co-operation practices, as well as the submitted data on hate crime.
 However, based on the available information, ODIHR observes that Finland would benefit from raising awareness among and building the capacity of prosecutors to address hate crime.

 ODIHR recalls that in Ministerial Council Decision 9/09, participating States committed to introduce or further develop professional training and capacity-building activities for law enforcement, prosecution, and judicial officials dealing with hate crimes.
 ODIHR stands ready to support Finland in meeting its relevant commitments through the provision of comprehensive resources and tailored capacity-building assistance for police, prosecution, and judiciary.

 |2021-05||Violent attacks against people||